nienow/blog/markdown/pages/micro-frontend.md

 1. I wanted to better understand the architecture, and hopefully improve it.
 2. I wanted to be able to experiment with different frameworks / libraries (part of the site in react, part in svelte, etc).
 3. I wanted separate repos for the different parts of the site, in order to use them for examples in my articles.

-## List of apps

-### Main Apps
-1. Container - Contains the header, footer, and router
-2. Article - handles static pages that are written using markdown (blog articles and static pages like this page). %RANDOMBITS_REMOTE_BLOG%

-### Tools
-1. Snowrunner save editor